tabpeter/demo_plmmr/README.md

 -   `full_data_fit.R` is the last script I wrote for data analysis – since this uses the entire PennCath dataset, the code was different enough from the other cases that I didn't use `run_analysis()`

+-   `get_eigen_times.R` and `get_plmm_fit_time.R` both extract time stamps from the log files of each model fit.
+The goal here was to break down how much time is spent in the eigendecomposition step as compared to how much time is spend in the actual model fitting.

 -   `fig.R` has the code I used for creating figures

 # References